-You meet a calm, relaxed guy when you meet Stefan Bräutigam.
-But when you see his design work and range of international awards, you can already sense that behind the relaxed facade lurks a passion for speed.
-We want to find out more, and visit the designer in his adopted home of Hamburg to have him test the new
+When you meet Stefan Bräutigam he seems like a relaxed, self-contained guy.
+But when you see his design work and the range of international prizes he has won, you get an idea that behind this facade lies a passion for speed.
+We wanted to find out more, which is why we paid a visit to the designer in his adopted home of Hamburg, where we gave him the chance to test the new

 What inspires him?
-Sports cars from Zuffenhausen placed perfectly on the road.
-His heart above all beats for his 964 C2 from 1992 in black – the absolute dream car of his childhood.
-And even today, he makes little effort in hiding the anticipation of driving the new 992
+Sports cars from Zuffenhausen with their perfect road holding.
+He is especially fond of his 1992 964 C2 in black - his absolute dream car since childhood.
+Today he makes little effort to hide his excitement at the prospect of driving the new 992

 Stress out, inspiration in.
-Stefan Bräutigam puts on his sunglasses and gets behind the wheel.
-Now it's off around the streets of Hamburg.
-Before the journey begins, he connects the Connect app on his mobile phone to the vehicle, and transfers the destination directly from his calendar to the PCM.
-The user interface is quickly and intuitively accessible to the digitally experienced designer.
-He grins: A quick weather check – of course directly from the vehicle's PCM.
-Hamburg's stormy weather may be legendary, but we are in luck today: the sun is out.
+Stefan Bräutigam puts on his sunglasses and climbs in.
+It's time to hit the streets of Hamburg.
+Before starting, he connects the Connect App on his phone to the car and transfers his intended destination directly from his calendar to the PCM.
+The intuitive user interface is quickly accessible to the designer, who has a lot of digital experience.
+He smiles: A quick weather check – using the car's PCM of course.
+Hamburg's citizen's are well acquainted with bad weather.
+But today we're in luck: Sunshine all the way.

-While driving, you can feel that this is his city.
-For him, almost every corner is connected with stories and memories.
-Parties, exhibitions, concerts, but also quiet moments in the parks along the Elbe and the endless vastness of the harbor area.
-He enthusiastically points to a new building he hadn't noticed before.
-He enjoys living here in Hamburg with his family, and is well connected to the local community.
-He attends
+As we drive you can feel that this is his town.
+For him almost every corner is linked with faces and memories.
+Parties, exhibitions, concerts - but also quiet moments in the parks by the Elbe and the endless open spaces of the harbour area.
+He enthusiastically points to a new building that he hadn't noticed before.
+He likes living here in Hamburg with his family and is well integrated with the local community.
+He attends a lot at

-"As a designer, I am of course open to innovation, and I was very interested in testing the
+"Because of my job as a designer, I'm naturally always open to innovation and I was very interested in testing the

-We park the 911 at one of his favorite places in Hamburg's Oberhafen for a souvenir photo.
-In passing, he also explains to us the different styles of the street artists who have left their mark on the old industrial facades along the Elbe.
-Then it's back to the agency.
+We park the 911 at one of its favourite spots in Hamburg's Oberhafen district for a souvenir photo.
+As an aside, he also explains the different styles of the street art artists who have left their mark on the old industrial façades along the Elbe.
+We then return to the agency.
 We chat a bit about the day.
 In his opinion,

-"I really like living in Hamburg.
-I feel totally at home here, because there are so many contrasts, yet everything is in harmony.
-This inspires me."
+"I really love living in Hamburg.
+I feel completely at home because there are so many contrasts here, yet everything seems to work in harmony.
+I find that inspiring."